-It is essential that you complete the laboratory preparation before coming to the lab.
+It is essential that you complete the laboratory preparation before coming to the lab and have them ready in your lab book.
 You will be recording your observations/readings in your lab book first and then completing and submitting the results sheet before leaving the lab.

 After completing each experiment, your work will be assessed by the laboratory demonstrator.
-Both the results sheet and your lab book will be assessed by the laboratory demonstrator
+Both the results sheet and your lab book will be assessed by the laboratory demonstrator.